-- will be a bit different?" "what can I do if I am feeling worried?" - Make A Communication Passport/All About Me document to go with the CYP - which includes key information and useful strategies that have been found to work with the individual CYP - Include the CYP in school led sessions to support with transition to secondary, e.g. using Blacksheep Press Secondary School Readiness - Transition to Secondary School
+- Make A Communication Passport/All About Me document to go with the CYP - which includes key information and useful strategies that have been found to work with the individual CYP - Include the CYP in school led sessions to support with transition to secondary, e.g. using Blacksheep Press Secondary School Readiness - Transition to Secondary School

-- Slow down your own rate of talking as this will help the CYP to feel relaxed and to naturally slow down their own rate of talking. - Reduce pressure on the child to speak, e.g. talking to the CYP about if they are happy to be asked to a question or if they are happy to read out loud or if they feel comfortable answering the register - Talk to the CYP about their stammer and what they would like you to do when they stammer.

-Selective Mutism/Reluctant Communicator

-- this is an anxiety issue/phobia and the CYP is able to communicate normally in other settings/when feeling relaxed - Reduce the pressure to talk- comment about what the CYP is doing and what is happening - reduce questioning to a minimum - If questioning is needed then try framing this as a yes/no question or offering forced alternatives, e.g. Lego or Pop-Up Pirate? - Ensure there is consistency and predictability in routine. - Engage the CYP in what they are interested in and play alongside them/with them. - Build a rapport through activities - which don't rely on the CYP talking, e.g. cooking, water play, arts and crafts, outdoor play, board games, sport - Use a Zones of Regulation approach with the whole class to talk about emotions and to identify tools/strategies that all CYP can use to help manage their emotions - Reassure the CYP that they can talk in school when they are ready. - Praise the CYP when they have attempted a task they were nervous about - to show how they can overcome things and do things they were scared of.
+• Slow down your own rate of talking - as this will help the CYP to feel relaxed and to naturally slow down their own rate of talking.
+Reduce pressure on the child to speak, e.g. talking to the CYP about if they are happy to be asked to a question or if they are happy to read out loud or if they feel comfortable answering the register Talk to the CYP about their stammer and what they would like you to do when they stammer. would like you to do when they starmer.
+Selective Mutism/Reluctant Communicator - this is an anxiety issue/phobia and the CYP is able to communicate normally in other settings/when feeling relaxed Reduce the pressure to talk- comment about what the CYP is doing and what is happening - reduce questioning to a minimum If questioning is needed then try framing this as a yes/no question or offering forced alternatives, e.g. Lego or Pop-Up Pirate?
+Ensure there is consistency and predictability in routine.
+Engage the CYP in what they are interested in and play alongside them/with them.
+Build a rapport through activities • which don't rely on the CYP talking, e.g. cooking, water play, arts and crafts, outdoor play, board games, sport • Use a Zones of Regulation approach with the whole class to talk about emotions and to identify tools/strategies that all CYP can use to help manage their emotions Reassure the CYP that they can talk in school when they are ready.
+Praise the CYP when they have attempted a task they were nervous about - to show how they can overcome things and do things they were scared of.
+Transitions Make use of transition resources on the Hillingdon Talks, Moves and Plays website - which can be used with all CYP in the class - especially when transitioning to secondary school or between separate Infant and Junior School